AlecAv19/SequenceBLAST/README.md

 # SequenceBLAST

-## This is a basic program for sequence BLAST online from Python.
+### This is a basic program for sequence local and online BLAST from Python.
 It uses a FASTA file input as the objective sequence for BLAST.
 It works with blastn, blastp, blastx, tblast and tblastx, depending on the type of sequence used

+## Online BLAST

-### The file "sequence.fasta" is used as reference for script testing
+#### The file "sequence.fasta" is used as reference for script testing

-### The result obtained should look like the followinng:
+#### The result obtained should look like the followinng:

     Program: blastn (2.16.1+)
       Query: KX015889.1 (521)